-An alternative theory, however, suggests that the best growth occurs with time under tension.
-This indicates that muscle growth is optimized by performing more reps and focuses on the “pump” of weightlifting.
+An alternative theory suggests that the best growth occurs with time under tension.
+Also, this shows that muscle growth is optimized by performing more reps and focusing on the “pump” of weightlifting.

-In truth, both theories are accurate in their own right.
-Lifting exclusively with low reps and heavyweight increases your burst strength by focusing on fast-twitch muscle fibers.
+Both theories are accurate in their own right.
+For example, lifting only with low reps and heavyweight increases your burst strength by focusing on fast-twitch muscle fibers.
 Alternatively, high reps with lighter weights increase your slow-twitch muscle fibers.

 To get maximum results, we recommend doing both.
 You should incorporate heavy lifts at 3-6 reps, medium lifts at 8-10 reps, and light lifts at 12-15 reps.
 You can also use various burnout methods, such as pyramids and drop sets.

-10. Focus on your weaknesses, not your strengths, because your weaknesses will be the thing that takes you down.
+10. Focus on your weaknesses, not your strengths, because your weaknesses will take you down.

 One of the biggest mistakes beginner bodybuilders make is spending too much time on the lifts that please them.
-These are the lifts that they’re good at or the lifts that make them feel good about themselves.
+These are the lifts that they’re good at or make them feel good about themselves.
 Traditionally, newbies focus on upper body lifts and work their legs as an afterthought.

 However, focusing on your strengths and not addressing your weaknesses can lead to significant asymmetries and imbalances.
-For example, you don’t want to have a stacked upper body with little chicken legs.
-This is where the famous saying “friends don’t let friends skip leg day” comes from.
+For example, you don’t want a stacked upper body with little chicken legs.
+Also, this is where the famous saying “friends don’t let friends skip leg day” comes from.

 Correct your weaknesses and asymmetries quickly.

-If you struggle with specific exercises (upper body or lower body), it means you need to put more effort into the associated muscle groups.
+If you struggle with specific exercises (upper body or lower body), you need to put more effort into the associated muscle groups.
 Often, these problems come down to core strength or stability muscles.

 You can improve muscle symmetry, stability, and overall strength by making free weights the staple of your programming.
-Machines and cables are excellent for adding variety to your workouts.
-However, they don’t make your stability muscles or core muscles work to maintain balance.
+Also, machines and cables are excellent for adding variety to your workouts.
+However, they don’t make your stability or core muscles work to maintain balance.

 Relying too heavily on machines will lead to a lack of functional strength, symmetry, and stability.